 Infinity Forum

-In November 2022, Killnet launched the Infinity forum to structure discussions and foster cooperation among pro-Kremlin hacktivist groups and financially motivated threat actors.
+In November 2022, Killnet launched the Infinity forum.
+This was to structure discussions and foster cooperation among pro-Kremlin hacktivist groups and financially motivated threat actors.
 The forum was intended to be both a platform for collaboration and a marketplace for cybercrime tools and stolen data.
-In February 2023 it was announced by Killmilk that Killnet would be selling the forum.
+In February 2023, Killmilk announced that Killnet would be selling the forum.

 Black Skills

 In March 2023, Killmilk announced the establishment of “Black Skills,” a Private Military Hacking Company.
-This was seen as an attempt to rebrand and structure the group, inviting the Russian government and engaging in cybercrime.
-The group’s new identity seeks to establish a corporate image and attract clients for their cyber mercenary activities.
+This was seen as an attempt to rebrand and structure the group.
+It aimed to invite the Russian government and engage in cybercrime.
+The group’s new identity seeks to establish a corporate image.
+It aims to attract clients for its cyber mercenary activities.

-In April it was announced that Killnet would be officially ending its hacktivist activities and rebranding as Black Skills.
+In April, it was announced that Killnet would be officially ending its hacktivist activities.
+It would rebrand as Black Skills.
 According to the group, it will continue attacking Western entities.
-However, instead of doing so “altruistically” it will instead take orders from private and public entities for money.
+However, instead of doing so “altruistically,” it will instead take orders from private and public entities for money.
 Weeks later, Killnet called the move a “mistake” and retracted it.

-Killnet employs a variety of methods in their operations, primarily focusing on DDoS attacks.
-Killmilk, the group’s founder, has claimed their capability to conduct massive 2.4 Tbps DDoS attacks using a predominantly foreign botnet. with Russian devices comprising no more than 6 percent.
+Killnet employs a variety of methods in its operations.
+It primarily focuses on DDoS attacks.
+Killmilk, the group’s founder, has claimed their capability to conduct massive 2.4 Tbps DDoS attacks.
+This uses a predominantly foreign botnet.
+Russian devices comprise no more than 6 percent.

-In addition to DDoS attacks, Killnet also takes credit for data exfiltration from targeted networks, including high-ranking officials’ email inboxes and bank data.
+Killnet also takes credit for data exfiltration from targeted networks.
+This includes high-ranking officials’ email inboxes and bank data.
+This is in addition to DDoS attacks.
 One tool used by Killnet is the “CC-Attack,” a publicly available attack script shared in their Telegram channel.
-This script, likely authored by an unrelated student in 2020, automates the use of open proxy servers and incorporates randomization techniques to evade signature-based solutions.
-The CC-Attack toolkit requires minimal expertise and offers three layer 7 attack types: GET flood, HEAD flood, and POST flood.
-It employs randomization of entities within HTTP requests, such as user-agent, accept header, and POST data.
+This script was likely authored by an unrelated student in 2020.
+It automates the use of open proxy servers.
+It incorporates randomization techniques to avoid signature-based solutions.
+The CC-Attack toolkit requires minimal expertise.
+It offers three layer 7 attack types: GET flood, HEAD flood, and POST flood.
+It uses randomization of entities within HTTP requests.
+This includes user-agent, accept header, and POST data.

-Killnet has also utilized several known DDoS scripts, including “Aura-DDoS,” “Blood,” “DDoS Ripper,” “Golden Eye,” “Hasoki,” and “MHDDoS,” alongside their proprietary tools.
+Killnet has also used several known DDoS scripts.
+These include “Aura-DDoS,” “Blood,” “DDoS Ripper,” “Golden Eye,” “Hasoki,” and “MHDDoS.”
+It uses these alongside its proprietary tools.

-One notable attack by Killnet was observed by the Italian Computer Security Incident Response Team (CSIRT) on May 30, 2022.
-Lasting over ten hours, the attack peaked at 40 Gbps and consisted of three phases.
-The initial phase involved TCP-SYN, UDP, and TCP SYN/ACK amplification attacks, along with DNS amplification and IP fragmentation attacks.
-The second phase mirrored the intensity of the first, featuring IP fragmentation attacks followed by the aforementioned attack types but without DNS amplification.
-The last and longest phase exhibited a lower frequency and alternated between volumetric attacks and state exhaustions.
+The Italian Computer Security Incident Response Team (CSIRT) observed one notable attack by Killnet on May 30, 2022.
+The attack lasted over ten hours.
+It peaked at 40 Gbps.
+It consisted of three phases.
+The initial phase involved TCP-SYN, UDP, and TCP SYN/ACK amplification attacks.
+It also included DNS amplification and IP fragmentation attacks.
+The second phase mirrored the intensity of the first.
+It featured IP fragmentation attacks followed by the aforementioned attack types.
+It was done without DNS amplification.
+The last and longest phase showed a lower frequency.
+It alternated between volumetric attacks and state exhaustions.

-CSIRT identified specific techniques employed by Killnet during their attacks, including ICMP flood, IP fragmentation, TCP SYN flood, TCP RST flood, TCP SYN/ACK, NTP flood, DNS amplification, and LDAP connectionless (CLAP) attacks.
+CSIRT identified specific techniques employed by Killnet during its attacks.
+These include ICMP flood, IP fragmentation, TCP SYN flood, TCP RST flood, TCP SYN/ACK, NTP flood, DNS amplification, and LDAP connectionless (CLAP) attacks.

-Killnet has also been observed using slow POST DDoS attacks against Italian government sites, employing a continuous stream of incomplete HTTP requests to tie up server resources.
+Killnet has also been observed using slow POST DDoS attacks against Italian government sites.
+It employs a continuous stream of incomplete HTTP requests to tie up server resources.

-Through honeypot servers and monitoring IP addresses associated with Killnet, researchers at Forescout confirmed the group’s preference for brute-forcing credentials on TCP ports 21 (FTP), 80 (HTTP), 443 (HTTPS), and 22 (SSH), as well as their use of SSH tunneling.
-The observed attacks included 381 instances from 58 IP addresses, with 56 of them being dictionary attacks targeting common default credentials.
+Researchers at Forescout confirmed the group’s preference for brute-forcing credentials on TCP ports 21 (FTP), 80 (HTTP), 443 (HTTPS), and 22 (SSH).
+They did this through honeypot servers and monitoring IP addresses associated with Killnet.
+They also confirmed its use of SSH tunneling.
+The observed attacks included 381 instances from 58 IP addresses.
+56 of them were dictionary attacks targeting common default credentials.

-Forescout noted that IP addresses not involved in dictionary attacks sustained their attacks for a maximum of three days, indicating varied goals associated with each IP address.
-During SSH sessions, the attackers attempted to create a proxy towards “google[.]com” by establishing SSH tunnels.
-Targeted attacks on FTP ports suggested reconnaissance efforts, as the threat actors repeatedly used the SYST command, which returns the system type.
+Forescout noted that IP addresses not involved in dictionary attacks sustained their attacks for a maximum of three days.
+This indicates varied goals associated with each IP address.
+During SSH sessions, the attackers attempted to create a proxy towards “google[.]com.”
+They did this by establishing SSH tunnels.
+Targeted attacks on FTP ports suggested reconnaissance efforts.
+The threat actors repeatedly used the SYST command, which returns the system type.

-In December 2022, Killnet shared a script hosted on GitHub that encouraged its followers to deface websites, indicating their potential inclination towards such attacks.
+In December 2022, Killnet shared a script hosted on GitHub.
+This encouraged its followers to deface websites.
+This indicates its potential inclination towards such attacks.

 In January 2023, researchers at Radware identified the “Passion” botnet as one of the tools employed by Killnet in attacks against medical institutions.
-The botnet maintained a Telegram channel named “PASSION BOTNET CHAT,” which was present in Flashpoint collections.
+The botnet maintained a Telegram channel named “PASSION BOTNET CHAT.”
+This was present in Flashpoint collections.

-After successfully executing an attack, Killnet frequently utilizes check-host[.]net to verify and confirm the operation on their official Telegram channel.
+After successfully executing an attack, Killnet frequently uses check-host[.]net to verify and confirm the operation on its official Telegram channel.

 Killnet has targeted numerous organizations and institutions, with heightened activity since February 2022.